Lawsuit over Louisiana school’s hair policy is dismissed

 - So many deaths from 9/11-related illnesses, victims’ fund may run out of money

-Her mother and the mother of another student filed a state court lawsuit that later was moved to federal court.

 Neither school officials nor lawyers for the families immediately responded to requests for comment Tuesday.
+Both sides have been quiet about the case in recent weeks and neither has said whether either of the girls returned to Christ the King or enrolled elsewhere.

+Faith’s brother posted a Facebook video that showed the girl, her braids pulled back and hanging just below the neckline, dejectedly leaving school with family members in late August.
+It included an explanation that there were practical reasons for Faith’s use of hair extensions.

+The video won her quick recognition and support from, among others, social activist Shaun King on Twitter and rapper T.I. on Instagram.
+The P&G brand flew her to New York to attend the Black Girls Rock award show on BET.